mondora-labs/workshop-devops/06 - Kubernetes a container orchestrator/README.md

           claimName: mongodb-storage-claim
 ```

-We using the Docker Hub official mongo images and we mount the persisten storage under /data/db [as documented](https://hub.docker.com/_/mongo).
+We using the Docker Hub official mongo images and we mount the persistent storage
-Last, add the Service.
-A service tells the rest of the Kubernetes environment (including other pods) what services your application provides.
-And other applications can find your service through **Kurbenetes service discovery**.
+under /data/db [as documented](https://hub.docker.com/_/mongo).
+Last, add the
+Service.
+A service tells the rest of the Kubernetes environment (including other
+pods) what services your application provides.
+And other applications can find
+your service through **Kurbenetes service discovery**.

 ```bash
 ---